Voting in Indiana

 - Be a resident of the precinct where you vote for at least 30 days prior to the election

-- Be at least 18 years old, or turning 18 by the next General or Municipal Election
+- Be at least 18 years old, or turning 18 by the next general, municipal, or special Election

 - Not currently be in prison after being convicted of a crime